Tulsi Kumar: Personal life

+Career

-In 2009, her debut album, Love ho Jaaye, was released.
+In 2009, her debut album, Love Ho Jaaye, was released.
 Along with the album, Kumar made a music video for the title track.
-She also sang "Mujhe Teri" from the movie Paathshaala and "Tum Jo Aaye" from Once Upon a Time in Mumbaai.
+She also sang "Mujhe Teri" from the movie Paathshaala, "Love Mera Hit" from the film Billu with Neeraj Shridhar, and "Tum Jo Aaye" from Once Upon a Time in Mumbaai.

 She sang the song "Mainu Ishq Da Lagya Rog" in 2015, through which her sister Khushali made her screen debut.
-It is a recreated version of the original song from the movie Dil Hai Ke Manta Nahin.
+It is a recreated version of the original song from the 1991 film Dil Hai Ke Manta Nahin.

-Kumar sang "Soch Na Sake", "Sanam Re", "Nachange Sari Raat", "Ishq Di Latt", "Salamat", "Dekh Lena", "Wajah Tum Ho", "Dil Ke Pass", and "Dil Mein Chupa Lunga" in 2016 she also duoed with Guru Randhawa in Enni Soni in 2019.
+Kumar sang "Soch Na Sake", "Sanam Re", "Nachange Sari Raat", "Ishq Di Latt", "Salamat", "Dekh Lena", "Wajah Tum Ho", "Dil Ke Pass", and "Dil Mein Chupa Lunga" in 2016 she also worked with Guru Randhawa in "Enni Soni" in 2019.

-In 2020, during the COVID-19 lockdown, she released several songs where she collaborated with Darshan Raval on Tere Naal, Millind Gaba on Naam.
+In 2020, during the COVID-19 lockdown, she released several songs where she collaborated with Darshan Raval on "Tere Naal", Millind Gaba on "Naam".
 Her blockbuster single "Tanhaai" was released on T-Series official YouTube channel and has gained over 11 crore views on YouTube.

 In 2021, Kumar released the single "Pehle Pyaar Ka Pehla Gham" sung along with Jubin Nautiyal.
 The music video features Parth Samthaan and her sister Khushali.
 In February 2021, she released a new song "Main Jis Din Bhula Doon" along with Nautiyal which featured Himansh Kohli and Sneha Namanandi.

 She was seen hosting season 2 of Indie Hai Hum in February 2021.

 Later on, she released her blockbuster romantic hit Is Qadar sung along with Darshan Raval and the music video features them both.